 Your psychologist can only help you with the change process and cannot make other people in your life change.
 Some people come to counseling because other people in their lives are causing problems for them.
 Your psychologist can help you cope with the situation, but he or she has no power to change people, especially when the people who are contributing to your distress are not involved in your therapy.

 It's All in the Relationship

-You need to feel comfortable with your counselor for your therapy to be successful.
-Counselors understand that we are not going to be a match for everyone, so we are not offended when a client doesn't click with us.
-If you are concerned about your relationship with your counselor, you should try to address this with him or her so changes can be made.
-Your counselor should be able to provide you with some referral options if needed.
+You need to feel comfortable with your psychologist for your therapy to be successful.
+Psychologists understand that we are not going to be a match for everyone, so we are not offended when a client doesn't click with us.
+If you are concerned about your relationship with your psychologist, you should try to address this with him or her so changes can be made.
+Your psychologist should be able to provide you with some referral options if needed.

 You can find mental health professionals in your area through online therapist locators such as those hosted by the American Psychological Association, Psychology Today, Network Therapy and GoodTherapy.
 If you want to use your health insurance, you call the behavioral health number on the back of your insurance card or visit your insurance company website to get some referral options.

 Please also visit my website http://www.kctherapist.com/ for more information and resources regarding a variety of mental health concerns.